IRS Notice CP2000: What It Is and How to Respond

 What if you agree with the IRS?

-If you agree with the IRS’ proposed assessment in the CP2000 — meaning that 1) you agree that you did not report the income the IRS indicated in the “Explanation of changes” section of the CP2000, 2) you have no deductions or other tax benefits to claim about this income, and 3) you agree with the IRS’ calculation of the tax on this income along with penalties and interest, simply check the box next to “I agree with all changes” and send that back to the IRS.
+If you agree with the IRS’ proposed assessment in the CP2000 — meaning that 1) you agree that you did not report the income the IRS indicated in the “What caused the differences” section of the CP2000, 2) you have no deductions or other tax benefits to claim about this income, and 3) you agree with the IRS’ calculation of the tax on this income along with penalties and interest, simply check the box next to “I agree with all changes” and send that back to the IRS.

 IRS Notice CP2000 FAQs